hopeless-vov/funda/README.md

 # funda-test

 The request was blocked by Cors.
 I used a chrome dependency to avoid this.
+It took me about 10 hours.
+If I had a ready-made design, I would have spent less time.

 # What i would like to add